hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > You all these methods, likewise all you know.
 >
-> Chassee.
+> Chassée.
 My knowledge from instinct and real genius came,
 >
 > Not from such quacks as now aspire to fame.
 >
 > For all they know, I at one glance could take;
 >
-> My Towzor he could better dances make;
+> My Towsor he could better dances make;
 >
 > These creatures can do little more than talk,
 >